SimonSubokLee/ston-docs-son/admin/media.kr.rst

 DIMS
 ====================================

-DIMS(Dynamic Image Management System) function processes an original image to various forms.
+The DIMS(Dynamic Image Management System) function processes an original image into various forms.
 DIMS is an expansion based on `mod_dims <https://code.google.com/p/moddims/wiki/WebserviceApi>`_.
-Total 6 forms(crop, thumbnail, resize, reformat, quality, composite) are available, and these forms can be complexed.
+A total of six forms(crop, thumbnail, resize, reformat, quality, and composite) are available, and these forms can be combined.

 .. figure:: img/dims.png
    :align: center

    Various dynamic image processing

-Dynamically generated image is called by pre-defined keywords and process options after the URL of original image.
+A dynamically generated image is called by pre-defined keywords and process options after the URL of an original image.
-Processed image is cached as it is until the image of the origin server is modified.
+The processed image is cached as it is until the image in the origin server is modified.
-For example, the following expressions can process /img.jpg file in the origin server.
+For example, the following expressions can process an /img.jpg file in the origin server.
 (Let's say "12AB" is a pre-defined keyword.) ::

    http://image.example.com/img.jpg    // Original image